-Both Kerry and Gary have become registered foster parents and the Upper Highway Baby Home (UHBH) has been screened to provide both temporary safe care and foster care for abandoned and vulnerable babies that are potentially available for adoption.
+The Upper Highway Baby Home (UHBH) was established in 2019.
+Both Kerry and Gary are registered foster parents.
+Due to this, the Home has been screened to provide both temporary safe care and foster care for abandoned and vulnerable babies.
+These babies arrive with the paperwork necessary to facilitate adoption.

-The babies that we receive are often in a poor state of health and require both urgent and ongoing care and treatment to ensure successful adoption.
-Besides looking after the physical well being of these babies, the UHBH teach the babies how to function in a family environment.
-They learn to get along with pets, travel in car seats, go to the shops and out for tea.
-They also get to socialise with other children and adults, all the normal experiences a loving family would offer them.
-This way, when the babies are adopted, their transition into family life is so much smoother.
+Many babies we receive are in a poor state of health.
+Some require both urgent and ongoing care and treatment to ensure successful adoption.
+Besides looking after the physical well being of these babies, we teach the babies how to function in a family environment.
+They learn to treat pets with care, travel in car seats, go to the shops and out for tea.
+In addition to this they get to socialise with other children and adults.
+We aim to provide all the normal experiences a loving family would offer them.
+This way, when the babies are adopted, their transition into family life is a smooth and happy one.

 Every baby that comes through the UHBH doors becomes part of the Stanton family.
-They are wanted and loved beyond measure, it is place where they are protected and prepared for the new life in a forever family that is already waiting for them.
+They know they are wanted and loved beyond measure.
+Most importantly, it is a place where they are protected and prepared for the new life in a forever family that is already waiting for them.

 We ensure the babies receive everything that they need in the first 2 years, so that the foundations for a healthy and productive life are well laid.